 OK, so Versailles isn’t technically in the city-limits of Paris, but I would honestly recommend anyone take a trip out to this beautiful French town.
 And you definitely need an entire day to do it!
 The town is primarily accessible by car, but if you want to walk, then bring hiking boots.
 Getting around is mostly uphill, and there are lots of calming forests to walk through.
 Seeing the actual château, or castle, itself is a great way to learn all about French and European history, especially in relation to how the French monarchs reigned aggressively until the French Revolution.
 A tour through the palace is a very long one, taking at least a few hours just to go through building.
 But if you have an audio guide, it really makes the time pass by.
 On average, more than 7 million people visit it each year.
 It is highly recommended that visitors buy a reserved ticket in advance to skip the long lines.
 Even as you leave the castle and walk through the town of Versailles, you’ll really appreciate the tranquility of the small town, especially since the traffic of Paris is about 12 miles away.

-Overall, there are lots of little spots to go throughout Paris for a calm, relaxing day trip.
+Overall, there are lots of little spots to go throughout your study abroad in Paris for a calm, relaxing day trip.
 These can include your favorite pastry shop, an art museum, going to the library, and so much more.
 It can be easy to forget when you’re in the middle of the city that is so busy, that there are little pieces of tranquility nearby.
 The next time you have a free day, consider taking a trip to a little-known spot in Paris, and appreciate the relaxing moment.

 Asha Swann is the Spring 2020 CEA MOJO Blogger in Paris, France, and is currently studying at Sheridan College.